asermax/lastfm_extension/README.md

 Either way, the installation script will ask for admin password to install the glib-schema used to save the plugin settings.

 ##About [pylastfp](http://pypi.python.org/pypi/pylastfp/0.1)
+To enable the fingerprinting feature on this plugin, you need to install pylastfp.
 On debian based distributions, to install this package you should use the following commands on a terminal:
 ```
 sudo apt-get install pip libfftw3-dev libsamplerate0-dev